TheRIS0/Task-Manager-To-Do-List-Backend/README.md

 # Task Manager To-Do List - Backend

 This is the backend for a Task Manager To-Do List application built using Laravel.
 This backend API allows you to manage tasks with CRUD operations.
+You will also need frontend part for this project, you can find it in my another repository.

 ## Table of Contents
 - [Installation](#installation)